AI-Driven Expansion and Application of the Alexandria Database: Results and Discussion

 We note that systematic errors in the workflow used to generate and filter the compounds can also have an influence in the overall distribution of chemical elements in \alex{}.
 For example, we observe that the substitution process introduces a significant bias towards oxides, with 16\% of the substituted compounds containing oxygen.
 Hydrogen is also an interesting case, with the initial substitutions resulting in 22\% hydrogen-containing compounds, while the \textsc{M3GNet} set amplifies this number to 69\%.
 In contrast, \textsc{FAENet} and \textsc{ALIGNN} models predict less (meta-)stable compounds containing hydrogen, at 14\% and 4\%, respectively.
 Therefore, care has to be taken when interpreting elemental distributions such as the ones in \Cref{fig:hull_fraction}.

 In \Cref{fig:spg} we depict the distribution of the compounds on the convex hull of thermodynamic stability with respect to their space groups.
 At a first sight we see that all crystal systems are present in the convex hull, although in percentages that differ from assuming an equal distribution of all space groups.
-In particular we find less cubic ($36/230=15.7\%$ space groups) and tetragonal ($68/230=29.6\%$) compounds and more triclinic ($2/230=0.9\%$) and monoclinic ($13/230=5.7\%$) materials than what could be expected from an uniform distribution.
+In particular we find less cubic ($36/230=15.7\%$ space groups) and tetragonal ($68/230=29.6\%$) compounds and more triclinic ($2/230=0.9\%$) and monoclinic ($13/230=5.7\%$) materials than what could be expected from a uniform distribution.
 Note that part of the excess of low-symmetry crystal structures can be explained by imperfect geometry relaxations.
 We would like to stress that many experimental materials exhibit often higher symmetry on average.
-Recognizing that our database comprises stoichiometric, ordered compounds, this apparent discrepancy can be explained by two mechanisms: (i)~compositional disorder can average over distinct Wyckoff positions, effectively raising the observed symmetry, and (ii)~anharmonic effects or finite-temperature contributions may stabilize higher-symmetry phases relative to their zero-temperature harmonic ground states.
+Recognizing that our database comprises stoichiometric, ordered compounds, this apparent discrepancy can be attributed to several distinct mechanisms.
+Compositional disorder, for instance, can average over symmetry-inequivalent Wyckoff positions, effectively raising the observed symmetry relative to that of the ordered ground state.
+Additionally, anharmonic effects and finite-temperature contributions may selectively stabilize higher-symmetry phases with respect to their zero-temperature harmonic counterparts.

 While natural occurring minerals have been found in all space groups, we witness that some space groups are significantly more populated than others.
 For example, in the cubic system most compounds crystallize in groups \#225, \#216, \#221, and \#227, while no compound can be found in space groups \#207, \#208, \#210, \#211, or \#222.
 For hexagonal compounds, space groups \#189 and \#194 are extremely common, while we only find one compound in group \#196.
 In fact, this situation is not unique to stoichiometric inorganic compounds, but it is also found in organic crystals~\cite{wilson_space_1988,wilson_space_1990} or in proteins~\cite{wukovitz_why_1995}.